dvesic/perfect-python-4-windows/README.md

 ## Visual Studio Code

-Great [multi-purpose editor and IDE](https://code.visualstudio.com/) for various programming languages.
+Great [multi-purpose editor and IDE](https://code.visualstudio.com/) for various programming languages and vast number of extensions.

 Once installed, I suggest to use your github or Microsoft Account and to activate settings sync.